Reference Codes

 }

-The JSON files containing the code values can be stored as resource files and delivered either with application or in a separate jar file.
+The JSON files containing the code values can be stored as resource files and delivered either with the application or in a separate jar file.

 The Java code for the SQL table is quite similar: